 On November 17, 2011, Senators Scott Brown and John Kerry sent a letter to David Kappos, the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office, urging him to consider Massachusetts as a location for one of the satellite patent offices that was authorized under the recently enacted America Invents Act.

 With the ICANN New gTLD Program train out of the station and running full speed ahead, there has been little hope among trademark owners of a further delay.
 The newly minted Coalition for Responsible Internet Domain Oversight (CRIDO) aims to change that.
-CRIDO, comprised of the Association of National Advertisers (ANA) and 87 major national and international business associations and companies, including Coca-Cola, Ford, and GE, is “committed to aggressively fighting ICANN’s proposed program, citing its deeply flawed justification, excessive cost and harm to brand owners, likelihood of predatory cyber harm to consumers and failure to… More
+CRIDO, comprised of the Association of National Advertisers (ANA) and 87 major national and international business associations and companies,… More

 Back in May, we wrote about MAFIAA Fire, a browser plug-in created by anonymous coders to counteract the government’s efforts to shut down copyright-infringing web sites by seizing the domain names.

 We previously posted about Massachusetts District Court Judge Young’s order allowing copyright infringement plaintiff Liberty Media to discover (and thereby potentially reveal to the public!) the identity of 38 “John Doe” downloaders of “Amateur College Men Down on the Farm,” a pornographic film.
 But perhaps the most far-reaching implication of Judge Young’s opinion was a footnote.
-Judge Young noted that copyright protection was effectively unavailable anywhere for “obscene” material until the 1970s, and that it wasn’t entirely clear “whether pornography is in fact entitled to protection against copyright infringement” at all in… More
+Judge Young noted that copyright protection was effectively unavailable anywhere for “obscene” material until the 1970s,… More

 The recent case of Edgenet, Inc. v.
 Home Depot U.S.A., Inc. (7th Cir., No. 10-1335, 9/2/11) illustrates the principle that a copyright license without restrictions will be broadly construed to encompass all rights.
-The facts of the case were that Home Depot had contracted in 2004 with Edgenet for Edgenet to develop a classification system (called a “taxonomy”) that was to be used to organize Home Depot’s product database.
-For example, as the Seventh Circuit Court of Appeals suggested, a particular screwdriver part might be classified under “tools/manual/screwdriver/Phillips/bits/metal”, and that classification would form part of the taxonomy.
-Under the… More
+The facts of the case were that Home Depot had contracted in 2004 with Edgenet for Edgenet to develop a classification system (called a “taxonomy”) that was to be used to organize Home Depot’s product database.… More

 BitTorrent users now have even more reason to be concerned if they are targeted in “John Doe” lawsuits for copyright infringement.
 In a recent case, 38 BitTorrent users, known only by their IP addresses and identified as John Does, were sued as a group.
 Three of the John Does sought to quash the subpoenas issued to their ISPs seeking the names and contact information of the BitTorrent users.
-A Boston federal court judge denied the motions, ruling that BitTorrent users do not have a reasonable expectation of privacy in the contact information that they give to their ISPs.
-The… More
+A Boston federal court judge denied the motions,… More

 My partner Dave Broadwin, a business attorney and the head of my firm’s Emerging Enterprise Center, recently blogged about registering variations of one’s domain name as a strategy to prevent cybersquatting and trademark conflicts on the internet.
 He recommended that companies consider taking the following steps:

 1. Register with the most popular top-level domains.
-Obviously, .com domains are the most popular by far, followed by .net and .org.
-You might also register domain names in the .biz registry, and in the .info, and .us registries.
-The Columbian registry (.co) is also making a big push to be… More
+Obviously, .com domains are the most popular by far, followed by .net and .org.… More